 The Country Club Plaza is a historical beacon to commercial developers and still evolving as a beloved destination for Kansas Citians and visitors alike.

 Before the turn of the 20th century, the Brush Creek Valley was little more than a watering hole for those on their way to somewhere else.
-Fur trappers, Native Americans, soldiers and early settlers all walked its banks, but their journeys took them elsewhere.
+Fur trappers, Indians, soldiers and early settlers all walked its banks, but their journeys took them elsewhere.
 Only one man had the vision to see the little valley as something more.
 With steadfast determination and hard work, Jesse Clyde (J.C.)
 Nichols changed the face of the land forever, transforming a swampy, unappealing tract of land into the country’s first shopping center, the Country Club Plaza.